LironEr/bundlemon/README.md

 BundleMon helps you achieve that by constantly monitoring your bundle size on every commit and alerts you on changes.

+**This branch refers to the upcoming BundleMon v2 release.
+Check out the [release/1.x](https://github.com/LironEr/bundlemon/tree/release/1.x) branch for v1.**

 ## Features

 - Set max size for files, will fail build if exceeded